NASPA Word List: Past editions

 OTCWL2016, (Note: also known as OWL3.1) a minor update in 2016, added over 1,000 nine-letter words.

 The 2018 update NWL2018 (Note: also known as OWL4) added over 3,000 words, including additions to OSPD6 and MWCD, and ten-letter words from COD2.
 It was produced by NASPA in collaboration with Merriam-Webster, and under its own copyright for the first time.

 The 2020 update NWL2020 (Note: also known as OWL5) differed from its predecessor only in the removal of 259 words deemed to be personally applicable offensive slurs, precipitated by rule changes proposed by the North American holder of SCRABBLE trademarks, Hasbro, Inc., in the wake of that year's anti-racism protests.

 Other word authorities

 Unlike the Official Scrabble Players Dictionary, NWL is a list and does not include definitions.
-It contains words not included in OSPD because they are considered offensive, and a number of other additional words (mostly registered trademarks).
+It contains words that are not included in OSPD because they are considered offensive, and a number of other additional words (mostly registered trademarks).
 Print versions of NWL can be procured from the NASPA website by NASPA members only.